vacu9708/Tools-etc/Fundamental knowledge/Security.md

 >Both CSRF and XSS allow an attacker to masquerade as a victim user, to carry out any actions that the user is able to perform.<br>

 # SQL injection
-An SQL injection is to inject malicious SQL statements into an entry box to gain unauthorized access to database.
+An SQL injection is to inject malicious SQL statements into an input to gain unauthorized access to database.

 # Symmetric key cryptography, Asymmetric key cryptography
 Symmetric encryption uses a single key while asymmetric encryption uses a pair of public key and a private key to encrypt and decrypt messages.